michaelweinold/enhancement-proposals/proposals/0004_changelog-strategy.md

 Pros: Uniform formatting and structure across the changelog files of all Brightway packages.
 Improved readability, improved accountability of developers.
 Improved accessibility by end-users.

-Cons: None
+Cons: None (!)

 ### Alternatives

-Maintain status quo, include changelogs in the documentation but without a common naming and formatting convention.
+Maintain status quo, inconsistently include changelogs in the documentation but without a common naming and formatting convention.

 ### Open Issues